California-Strawberry-Commission/laser-runner-cutter/runner_segmentation_model/README.md

 ## Workflow

-1. Run `split_data.py` to split the raw image and label data into training and validation datasets.
-Be sure to remove the existing train/val images and labels beforehand.
+1. Split the raw image and label data into training and validation datasets.
+Be sure to remove the existing train/val/test images and labels beforehand.

+        Remove existing split:
         $ rm -rf data/prepared
+        Split the images first:
+        $ python src/split_data.py images
+        Split the YOLO labels to match the image split:
+        $ python src/split_data.py yolo_labels
+        Split the instanced masks (used by Mask R-CNN) to match the image split:
-        $ python src/split_data.py
+        $ python src/split_data.py masks

 1. Train the YOLOv8 model locally: